-Santiago de Chile may seem like any other big city, full of skyscrapers, traffic and busy streets.
+Santiago de Chile may seem like any other big city, full of skyscrapers, traffic, and busy streets.
 But when you explore a bit, you can see that it is a place full of small and big green spaces that adorn the city.
 The parks are one of the most iconic things that catch the attention of tourists when they visit the city.

 Below you will find a list of the best parks in Santiago to enjoy on any Saturday or Sunday walking, alone or with friends, and taking advantage of the afternoon.

-This park is the largest green lung in the city, it includes Cerro San Cristóbal, Chacarillas and Los Gemelos.
-It is an ideal park for all types of public, you can climb Cerro San Cristóbal in many ways: on foot (1 hour up from Pio Nono to La Virgen at a normal pace), by funicular or by vehicle.
+This park is the largest green lung in the city, it includes Cerro San Cristóbal, Chacarillas, and Los Gemelos.
+It is an ideal park for all types of public, you can climb Cerro San Cristóbal in many ways: on foot (1 hour up from Pio Nono to La Virgen at a normal pace), by funicular, or by vehicle.

 This beautiful hill is also located in the center of the city, it is ideal for a short walk with your partner or family.
 At certain times it is common to see groups of children who come for a walk thanks to their schools.

-This urban walk is inspired by French landscaping, it has terraces, paths and squares.
+This urban walk is inspired by French landscaping, it has terraces, paths, and squares.
 Climbing this hill is free, you just have to register your name with the municipal guards and follow the rules.
-There is not much service infrastructure, therefore it is an ideal place to relax, have shade and rest.
-At the top there is a beautiful viewpoint with binoculars.
+There is not much service infrastructure, therefore it is an ideal place to relax, have shade, and rest.
+At the top, there is a beautiful viewpoint with binoculars.

-There are many benches to sit on, during the weekends it is common to see families living in the neighborhoods playing with their children.
+There are many benches to sit on, and during the weekends it is common to see families living in the neighborhoods playing with their children.
 Inside we can highlight the National Museum of Fine Arts and Museum of Contemporary Art, also at the west end is the Mapocho Station Cultural Center.

 Further from the nerve center of the city, we find a jewel of a park: the Quinta Normal.
 This huge space is full of green areas, flowers, trails to walk and includes children’s games in its western part (towards the coast).